TheRealSaiTama/GuessUSA/README.md

-Here is a description for a GitHub repository containing that main.py file:

 # U.S. States Game

 This is a Python game to learn the names of the U.S. states.
 The game displays a map of the U.S. and prompts the user to enter the names of the states.
 As each state is correctly guessed, it is filled in on the map.